What is the 2027 European Year of the Normans

 initiatives and activities will be announced soon, but organisations, artists, schools and community groups can get involved immediately.

-- to receive Région Normandie funding
+- receive Région Normandie funding

 Région Normandie funding